OpenTranslationBible/open-bible/en-GB/15.Ezra/md/ezra-10.md

 ## Ezra 10:35

-Benaiah, Bedeiah, Cheluhi,
+Benaiah, and Bedeiah, and Cheluhi,

 ## Ezra 10:36

-Vaniah, Meremoth, Eliashib,
+Vaniah, and Meremoth, and Eliashib,

 ## Ezra 10:37

-Mattaniah, Mattenai, and Jaasu.
+Mattaniah, and Mattenai, and Jaasu.

 ## Ezra 10:38